How to Renew Vermont Medicaid

 Vermont's post-unwinding performance

-Vermont's investment in administrative infrastructure — real-time data matching, the Vermont Health Connect integrated platform, and a well-established Assister network — meant that Vermont maintained relatively higher rates of successful renewal during the 2023–2024 post-pandemic unwinding compared to national averages.
-This is documented in KFF's unwinding state-by-state tracking data.
+Vermont's investment in administrative infrastructure — real-time data matching, the Vermont Health Connect integrated platform, and a well-established Assister network — meant that Vermont maintained relatively higher rates of successful renewal during the 2023–2024 post-pandemic unwinding compared to national averages, per KFF's unwinding state-by-state tracking data.
 If you lost coverage during unwinding and believe you still qualify, reapply at any time — there is no waiting period.

 If your renewal is denied